nithish182/MicroPad-Core/README.md

 Try it today at https://web.getmicropad.com

 ## What's going on with development?
-There are a couple [GitHub Project boards](https://github.com/orgs/MicroPad/projects) with what's in development.
+There are a couple [GitHub Project boards](https://github.com/orgs/micropad/projects) with what's in development.
 That board would also be a great place to look for cases to contribute to.

-## Building MicroPad
+## Building micropad
 You will need the following:
 - [Yarn](https://classic.yarnpkg.com/lang/en/) classic
 - [Node.js](https://nodejs.org/en/)